pulsar-cooperative/.github/guides/fork-new-package.md

 * Is this package archived?
 An archived package means that no new issues or PRs can be created, and this new repo may be the only place for the community to be heard.
 * Is this package abandoned?
 While difficult to determine, make sure to keep in mind more than the last commit date.
 Are there issues left unaddressed?
 PR's that have never been reviewed or commented on?
 How long has it been since this repo was ever interacted with by anyone with write access?
 * Is the community requesting this package?
 Make sure that if so, these same community members have already made a best effort to get improvements onto the main package, and that they have not been heard there.
-This doesn't just mean that an issue hasn't been responded to for a couple days.
+This doesn't just mean that an issue hasn't been responded to for a couple days, but an unattended to PR is a good indication that the community does want to help keep the package alive.
 * Does this package need further improvements?
 Is the package complex enough to warrant keeping it's codebase and taking the time to fork it over.

 Lastly some points of knowledge that should be considered: